Singh-Lab/InteracDome/README.md

 ### 1: Downloading preliminary data

-* To download the *primary set* of BioLiP data, released March 6, 2013, run the following. **Note that this step can take a long time and will require substantial hard drive space.**
+* To download the *primary set* of BioLiP data, released March 6, 2013, run the following. **Note that this step can take a long time and will require substantial hard drive space (4.1GB).**

 ```bash
 python download_biolip.py --initialize